 As you can see (Figure 3), all the text fits in less than 20 lines.
-The result is far from Carton de Wiart's biography displayed by the State Archives of Belgium, let alone the 8-pages Biographical note in the National Biography.
+The result is far from Carton de Wiart’s biography displayed by the State Archives of Belgium, let alone the 8-pages biographical note in the National Biography.
 This confirms our first hypothesis: the overwhelming number of triples are redundant.
-Most triples express the same elements and often only offer basic information such as birth and death dates.
-In order to analyse the quality of this biography made up of disparate elements, we have highlighted the most problematic excerpts.
+Most of them express the same elements and often only offer basic information such as birth and death dates.
+We have highlighted the most problematic excerpts.
 The text in yellow points up contradictions.
-Firstly, it is not easy to know how to write the first name Henry.
+Firstly, it is not easy to know how to write Henry.
 The spelling changes according to the language.
-In Wikidata, the first name is written with a « Y » at the end, whereas DBpedia uses an « I ».
-Secondly, DBpedia NL expresses that Carton de Wiart was a member of the « cdH » party - which is erroneous and strictly impossible, since this poltiical party has been created after his death -, contrary to most knowledge bases which correctly indicate that Wiart belonged to the Catholic party.
+In Wikidata, the “given name” property is “Henry”, whereas DBpedia uses “Henri”.
+Secondly, the Dutch version of DBpedia wrongly asserts that Carton de Wiart was a member of the “cdH” party—a political party created in 2002, after his death.
+Unlike most knowledge bases which correctly indicate that Wiart belonged to the Catholic party.

-Moreover, the information is not always as structured and clear as we could imagine.
-For example, much of the information in DBpedia or Yago is not fully explicit.
-Thus, the Dutch version of DBpedia signals that Carton de Wiart belongs to the Wikipedia list "List of Belgian ministers of Justice".
+Moreover, the information is not always as structured and clear as we could expect.
+For example, much of the information in DBpedia or YAGO is not fully explicit.
+Thus, the Dutch version of DBpedia mentions that Carton de Wiart belongs to the Wikipedia’s “List of Belgian ministers of Justice”.
 However, this piece of information would not be fully exploitable by a robot, not to mention the fact that the years of his tenure as Minister of Justice are not even indicated.
-Furthermore, it has to be noted that the properties used by Yago or DBpedia are often poorly defined or not defined at all.
-It is therefore difficult to ascertain what the "successor" property (highlighted in green in Figure 3) covers.
-Successor of who?
+Furthermore, the properties used by YAGO or DBpedia are often poorly described or not described at all.
+It is therefore difficult to ascertain what the “successor” property (highlighted in green in Figure 3) covers.
+Successor of whom?
 At which position?

--Ajouter quelques lignes sur l’exemple en violet (Rue de la Loi)
+Similarly, it is doubtful that Carton de Wiart spent his entire life at “16 rue de la Loi”, residence of the Belgian Prime Ministers presented as his home.

-Finally, it appears that this text lacks essential biographical information, for example with regard to what he studied or infrmation about his family.
+Finally, it appears that this text lacks essential biographical information, for example about his studies or his family.
 Did he have a wife, children, cousins, parents, siblings?
 This brings us to the next question: among this missing information, which ones could be easily added and which ones would be more difficult or impossible to translate into RDF?

-Manual triplification
+Manual Triplication

 After this first exploration with the help of Alex-the-robot, we wanted to take a close look at the data contained in less structured resources.
-We try to do that by acting as if we were an archivist wishing to inject unstructured biographical information into the Linked Data cloud, in other words, what the options would be to « manually » triplify extra information.
+We try to do that by acting as if we were an archivist wishing to inject unstructured biographical information into the Linked Datacloud, in other words, what the options would be to “manually” triplify extra information.

-Different types of resources have been used: a biographical note from the Biographie nationale de Belgique, an EAC-cpf xml file and an EAD file from the State Archives.
-During this triplification process, we considered each sentence, one after the other, and tried to extract and translate every single piece of information about Henry Carton into RDF triples (subject, property, object).
-For example, a single sentence like this one ‘Issu d'une famille de la noblesse catholique, Henry Carton de Wiart effectua ses humanités au collège d'Alost puis au collège Saint-Michel à Bruxelles, avant d'entreprendre des études à l'Université libre de Bruxelles, où il obtint en 1890 son doctorat en droit.’ has been translated in 7 different triples.
+Different types of resources have been used: a biographical note from the Biographie nationale de Belgique, an EAC-CPF and an EAD files from the State Archives.
+During this triplification process, we considered each sentence, one after the other, and tried to extract and translate every single piece of information about Carton de Wiart into RDF triples (subject, predicate, object).
+For example, a single sentence like “Issu d’une famille de la noblesse catholique, Henry Carton de Wiart effectua ses humanités au collège d’Alost puis au collège Saint-Michel à Bruxelles, avant d’entreprendre des études à l’Université libre de Bruxelles, où il obtint en 1890 son doctorat en droit” need at least seven different triples.